 Lounge, terrace, exhibition space, free WiFi throughout.
 In rooms: flatscreen TV with on-demand films, minibar, free bottled water, L’Occitane toiletries.

 Many of Lydmar’s rooms have views over the waterfront, but Classic King 412 and Medium King 413 are the best placed for harbour-gazing.
 With its enormous leather sleigh bed and original parquet floor, the X Large room had us at hallå.
 Decorated in elegant taupes and plush fabrics, all rooms are cosy and welcoming, with intriguing artwork, sleek bathrooms and a minibar well stocked with local treats.

 Guests have free access to the facilities at the Nordic Spa at the Grand Hotel next door.
 This sleek and stylish space has a sauna and swimming pool, and offers deeply relaxing massages, chiropractic treatments and tailor-made facials.

 Take a spare fold-away suitcase in your luggage: it’s hard to resist the lure of Stockholm’s designer shops.

 Three of the Medium King rooms are accessible to disabled guests.

 Pets can stay free in rooms on the first floor, but guests will need to bring their pooch’s own food and bedding.
+Just let the hotel know when booking.
 See more pet-friendly hotels in Stockholm.

 Welcome.
 Cots (SEK350 a night) and extra beds (SEK600 a night) can be added to all but Classic King rooms.
 Babysitting is available with a week’s notice (SEK350 an hour).